viamrobotics/docs/docs/services/data/configure-data-capture.md

 ## Configure Data Capture for Remote Parts

-Viam supports data capture from remote parts.
+Viam supports data capture from {{< glossary_tooltip term_id="resource" text="resources" >}} on {{< glossary_tooltip term_id="remote" text="remote" >}} parts.
-For example, if you use a component that does not have a Linux operating system or that does not have enough storage or processing power, you can still process and capture the data from the component by adding it as a remote part.
+For example, if you use a {{< glossary_tooltip term_id="part" text="part" >}} that does not have a Linux operating system or that does not have enough storage or processing power, you can still process and capture the data from that part's components by adding it as a remote part.

-Currently, you can only configure data capture from remote components by adding them to your JSON configuration.
+Currently, you can only configure data capture from remote components in your raw JSON configuration.
 To add them to your JSON configuration you must explicitly add the remote component's `type`, `model`, `name`, and `additional_params` to the `data_manager` service configuration in the `remotes` configuration:

 <!-- prettier-ignore -->